-- 7.1.
+- 6.1.
 Notification Before Commencement.
-The Designated Representative shall notify CDFW 14 calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities. - 7.2.
+The Designated Representative shall notify CDFW 14 calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities. - 6.2.
 Notification of Non-compliance.
 The Designated Representative shall immediately notify CDFW in writing if it determines that the Permittee is not in compliance with any Condition of Approval of this ITP, including but not limited to any actual or anticipated failure to implement measures within the time periods indicated in this ITP and/or the MMRP.
-The Designated Representative shall report any non-compliance with this ITP to CDFW within 24 hours. - 7.3.
-Compliance Monitoring.
+The Designated Representative shall report any non-compliance with this ITP to CDFW within 24 hours. - Compliance Monitoring.
 The Designated Biologist shall be on-site daily when Covered Activities occur.
-The Designated Biologist shall conduct compliance inspections to (1) minimize incidental take of the Covered Species; (2) prevent unlawful take of species; (3) check for compliance with all measures of this ITP; (4) check all exclusion zones; and (5) ensure that signs, stakes, and fencing are intact and that Covered Activities are only occurring in the Project Area.
+The Designated Biologist shall conduct compliance inspections to (1) minimize incidental take of the Covered Species; (2) prevent unlawful take of species; (3) check for compliance with all measures of this ITP; (4) check all exclusion zones; and (5) ensure that signs, stakes, and fencing are intact, and that Covered Activities are only occurring in the Project Area.
 The Designated Representative or Designated Biologist shall prepare daily written observation and inspection records summarizing: oversight activities and compliance inspections, observations of Covered Species and their sign, survey results, and monitoring activities required by this ITP.
-The Designated Biologist shall conduct compliance inspections for the entire Project Area a minimum of once per week during periods of inactivity and after clearing, grubbing, and grading are completed. - 7.4.
-Quarterly Compliance Report.
-The Designated Representative or Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 7.3 into a Quarterly Compliance Report and submit it to
+The Designated Biologist shall conduct compliance inspections a minimum of once per week during periods of inactivity and after clearing, grubbing, and grading are completed. - 6.4.
+Monthly Compliance Report.
+The Designated Representative or Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 6.3 into a Monthly Compliance Report and submit it to CDFW along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
+Monthly Compliance Reports shall be submitted no later than the 5th day of the month to the CDFW offices listed in the Notices section of this ITP and via e-mail to CDFW's Regional Office, and Headquarters CESA Program.
+At the time of this ITP's approval, the CDFW Regional Office email is R4CESA@wildlife.ca.gov and Headquarters CESA Program email is CESA@wildlife.ca.gov.
+CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
+If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.